ARPANET encryption devices: Black-Crypto-Red (BCR)

 Black-Crypto-Red (BCR) was an experimental, end-to-end, network packet encryption system developed in a working prototype form by BBN and the Collins Radio division of Rockwell between 1975 and 1980.
 BCR was the first network security system to support TCP/IP traffic for IPv3, and it incorporated the first Data Encryption Standard (DES) chips that were validated by the U.S. National Bureau of Standards (now called NIST).
 It provided automated, key distribution center based key management and access control (as later adopted by Kerberos and Blacker), and supported IP header bypass.

 Blacker

 The first Blacker program began in the late 1970s, with a follow-on eventually producing fielded devices in the late 1980s.
-It was sponsored by the National Security Agency as a very high assurance (A1), multi-level security system, and developed by SDC (software) and Burroughs (hardware), and after their merger, by the resultant company Unisys.
+It was sponsored by the National Security Agency as a very high assurance (A1), multi-level security system, and developed by System Development Corporation (SDC) (software) and Burroughs (hardware), and after their merger, by the resultant company Unisys.